vmware-samples/euc-samples/UEM-Samples/Sensors/README.md

         -OrganizationGroupName 'Digital Workspace Tech Zone' `
 		-DeleteSensors

-- **Update Sensors or Overwrite Existing Sensors**: using the `-UpdateSensors` switch parameter will update ALL Sensors that already exist which the version in the Sensor samples.
+- **Update Sensors or Overwrite Existing Sensors**: using the `-UpdateSensors` switch parameter will update the Sensors uploaded that already exist with the version in the Sensor samples.
 This is best used when updates and fixes are published to the source Sensor samples.

     	.\import_sensor_samples.ps1 `
         -WorkspaceONEServer 'https://as###.awmdm.com' `